-- PSs should always report to the practicum site on time, sign into the building, and let their FS know they are at the site.
+- PSs should acquire a copy of the practicum site's policies at their first meeting with their FS and be sure to follow them when at the site. - PSs are expected to work at their practicum site from Baylor's first week of classes until the last week of classes, unless their US or FS specify alternative starting or ending dates.
+Early in the semester, PSs should work with their FS to create a schedule that includes Baylor vacation days that do not coincide with vacation days of the practicum site (e.g., Spring Break, Easter Break). - PSs should always report to the practicum site on time, sign into the building, and let their FS know they are at the site.
 PSs should never leave the practicum site before their appointed time unless they have permission from their FS to do so. - PSs who will be tardy need to notify their FS immediately with the reason for their tardiness and their projected arrival time. - Unless there is a medical or family emergency, PSs need to request permission from the FS at least one week in advance to be absent from the practicum site on a day they are scheduled to be there. - PSs should always perform the assigned duties to the best of their ability. - PSs should immediately bring to their FS's or US's attention any problems or concerns they may have pertaining to their work at the practicum site. - Practicum sites are not responsible for damage to the PSs' property, so it is in the PSs' best interests not to bring any personal items (e.g., cell phone, jewelry, laptop) to the practicum site.
 The practicum site should have all the supplies necessary for PSs to complete their required tasks. - PSs should not engage in personal work while they are "on the clock" at a practicum site.
 If all assignments are completed, the PS should ask their FS for another practicum-related assignment or request permission to leave early. - PSs should clean up all testing and intervention materials, printed documents, and electronic files before leaving, every time they are at the practicum site. - PSs should always respect their clients, both when providing services and when discussing their progress in supervision.

-1.9.3 Confidentiality
+1.8.3 Confidentiality